 How much does it cost to visit Seacliff Beach?

 Seacliff Beach is privately owned and there is a barrier that gives access on payment (around £3 for all-day parking).

 Is there a toilet at Seacliff Beach?

-There are currently (2021) no public toilet facilities at Seacliff Beach.
+There are currently (2023) no Seacliff Beach toilets.

 Likewise, there are no toilets at neighbouring Tyninghame Beach or Canty Beach.